obiwanjacobi/Zsharp/docs/lexical/comments.md

 ////////-------*******|||||________\\\\\\\\
 ```

-A comment can be used to temporarily disable code:
+A comment can be used to (temporarily?) disable code (not recommended):

 ```C#
 // some code was here